Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Non-ergodic limit of sample functions

-\end{enumerate} \end{cor} \begin{proof} We prove part (b) only since all arguments are applicable for part (a) as well.
+\end{cor} \begin{proof} We prove the first part only since all arguments are applicable for the periodic $h$ as well.
 By Fubini's theorem and Lebesgue's dominated convergence theorem we can interchange the order of integration and limit, which yields

 \end{proof}

 Summarizing, it becomes clear that, conditionally on $\left\{R_k\right\}_{k=1}^\infty$ and $\left\{Z_k\right\}_{k=1}^\infty$, SRH $S\alpha S$ processes are non-ergodic harmonic Gaussian processes from Equation (\ref{harmonic}).
 For SRH $S\alpha S$ processes additional randomness is introduced by the random frequencies $\{Z_k\}_{k=1}^\infty$ and the arrival times $\{\Gamma_k\}_{k=1}^\infty$, which are in a sense random variances to the Gaussian random variables $\{G_k^{(i)}\}_{k=1}^\infty$, $i=1,2$.
 Indeed, the sequence $\left\{A_k\right\}_{k=1}^\infty$ in Equation (\ref{Akvariancemixture}) consists of variance mixtures of Gaussian random variables.